-Perspective in Quilting is a four lesson intermediate class of exploration of various forms of perspective for use in art quilts from realistic to abstract images.
+Perspective in Quilting is a four lesson workshop exploring the various forms of perspective for use in art quilts from realistic to abstract images.
 Use of texture, color, line, and optical illusions to create depth in the quilt is the main feature of the class which also includes some options for displaying the final art quilt.
 One on one help from the instructor to design your own original quilt will be available throughout the class sessions.

 Note: Amounts of fabric, batting, interfacing and thread will vary depending on the size you with to make your project.

 Basically, you should have what you need if you have been quilting for a period of time